SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 ## Removal of Causes

 **By changing touchable physical objects** to remove causes.
+- ==This removal means that the object is present here.==
+- ==To avoid its presentation is prevention.==

 For actions, change the person's
+- thought
+  - when the thought is here, alter it by external reminders.
-- thought by changing the person's environment by
+  - to prevent the thought, change the person's environment to help the person be more informed.

-	- knowing more examples to get an objective view.
-	- or its environment by
+- its environment by external forces
-		 - changing the object's state
+	- change the object's state
-		 - importing external constraints
+	- import external constraints

 For interactions in which multiple components mix up like those in biology, focus on components not interfaces.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2NTUyNjY0MCwtMTMyNzcyODI3NCwyOT
-A5NDA1MTldfQ==
+eyJoaXN0b3J5IjpbNzM4MDcyMTQ5LC04NjU1MjY2NDAsLTEzMj
+c3MjgyNzQsMjkwOTQwNTE5XX0=
 -->